Documents spark 'insider dealing' fear over education reform

 Now the Scottish Government is under fresh pressure over membership of delivery boards that are responsible for overseeing the revamp.

 According to lists obtained by Scottish Labour’s Michael Marra, around half of the 15 positions on the qualifications board have been taken by SQA staff.
-Senior ES figures enjoy a similarly dominant presence on the board that will manage moves to establish a new education agency.
+Senior ES figures enjoy a similarly dominant presence on the board that will manage moves to establish a new education agency and inspectorate.

 A third board concerned with policy and legislation has no fewer than eight government civil servants out of a total membership of twelve.